Cynsar-Capital/cynsar-capital-web/content/pages/blog/post-five.md

         justifyContent: center
         borderWidth: 1
         borderStyle: solid
+metaDescription: >-
-metaDescription: 'ntroducing Jaal Yantra , A New Wave in Fashion '
+  Introducing Jaal Yantra , A New Wave in Fashion Are you tired of the fast fashion frenzy, the pollution, and inequality it promotes?
+So are we!
 socialImage: /images/desmond-eagle.png
 addTitleSuffix: true
 author: content/data/team/desmond-eagle.json